Headstones & lawn memorials

 Create A MemorialCreate Memorial

-If you are arranging a headstone for All Saints Churchyard, we can help you compare suitable designs, wording and materials before anything is made.
-Sandalwood Memorials regularly serves families in Sheffield and across Sheffield, with local support from our Malin Bridge branch through design, approval and installation.
+If you are arranging a headstone for All Saints Churchyard, we can help you choose a memorial that feels personal while still being practical for the cemetery setting.
+Sandalwood Memorials regularly serves families in Sheffield, with design consultations available from our Malin Bridge branch and support from first enquiry through approval and installation.

 About this cemetery

-All Saints Churchyard is a churchyard serving families around Sheffield.
-These settings often call for a careful approach to size, wording, material and finish so the memorial sits respectfully within the burial ground.
+All Saints Churchyard is a churchyard serving Sheffield and nearby communities.
+Burial grounds and churchyard settings often need a measured approach to scale, material choice and wording so the memorial sits respectfully within its surroundings.

-Families also search for this site as All Saints Sheffield churchyard, so we keep the guidance clear whichever name they use.
-We then take care of the practical side: clear quotations, workshop production, cemetery paperwork where required, and professional installation carried out to recognised memorial fixing standards for families using All Saints Churchyard in Sheffield.
+Families may also know this site as All Saints Sheffield churchyard, so we keep the wording clear for people searching by either name.
+We also support nearby families across Sheffield.
+Our work covers design, workshop production, cemetery paperwork where required, and professional installation for families arranging memorials in Sheffield.

 Choosing a memorial